postgresml/postgresml/pgml-dashboard/content/blog/how-to-improve-search-results-with-machine-learning.md

 ### Use more sophisticated ML Algorithms

 PostgresML offers more than 50 algorithms.
-Modern tree based models like XGBoost, LightGBM and CatBoost provide state-of-the-art results for ranking problems like this.
+Modern gradient boosted tree based models like XGBoost, LightGBM and CatBoost provide state-of-the-art results for ranking problems like this.
 They are also relatively fast and efficient.
 PostgresML makes it simple to just pass an additional `algorithm` parameter to the `pgml.train` function to use a different algorithm.
 All the resulting models will be tracked in your project, and the best one automatically deployed.
 You can also pass a specific **model_id** to `pgml.predict` instead of a **project_name** to use a specific model.
 This makes it easy to compare the results of different algorithms statistically.
 You can also compare the results of different algorithms at the application level in AB tests for business metrics, not just statistical measures like r<sup>2</sup>.

 ### Train regularly